 Key Elements of Proposed Family and Medical Leave Insurance for Washington

-Meanwhile, the Washington Work and Family Coalition is working with champions in the legislature to introduce the FaMLI Act in 2015.
-FaMLI will expand and fully fund the 2007 program to better meet the needs of Washington’s children and today’s workers and businesses.
+The Washington Work and Family Coalition is working with champions in the legislature to assure all workers have access to paid family and disability leave through the FaMLI Act.
 Key elements of the FaMLI Act are:

 - Provide up to 12 weeks to care for a new child or seriously ill family member, and 12 weeks for the worker’s own serious health condition;

 - Pay for benefits through payroll premiums of 0.2% paid by workers and matched by employers (less than $2.00 per week for the typical worker).

 2015-16 Legislature: HB 1273, sponsored by Rep. June Robinson, was heard and passed by the House Labor Committee during the 2015 Legislative session.
 Companion bill SB 5459, sponsored by Senator Karen Keiser, was not scheduled in the Senate committee.
 The bills will not be considered further in 2015, but could still be passed in 2016.